-A few days on Bamboo Island, off Sihanoukville's coast, comes highly recommended.
-The boat ride takes about half an hour and once there you will find that only about 30 people live on the island.
+Spending a few days on Bamboo Island, off Sihanoukville's coast, is highly recommended.
+The boat ride takes about half an hour and once there you'll find that only about 30 people live on the island.

 Golden Lions Roundabout

-The somewhat iconic statue of a lion and lioness standing side-by-side (though, with the lion standing and the lioness prone, it looks decidedly different from certain angles!) boasts scary faces, completely unrealistic proportions and a garishly yellow-gold paintjob.
-Located at the northern end of Serendipity Beach, near to the ferry terminal, it is impossible to miss and nearly impossible not to at least smile at.
+The somewhat iconic statue of a lion and lioness standing side-by-side (though, with the lion standing and the lioness prone, it looks decidedly different from certain angles!) boasts scary faces, completely unrealistic proportions and a garishly yellow-gold paint job.
+Find it at the northern end of Serendipity Beach, near to the ferry terminal.
+It's impossible to miss and nearly impossible not to at least smile at.

 Every provincial capital in Cambodia has a monument to celebrate the country’s independence from France on 9th November 1953, as well as the defeat of the Khmer Rouge on 7th January 1979.
-While Sihanoukville’s is not as grand as the one in Phnom Penh, it is still an interesting and attractive place.
+While Sihanoukville’s not as grand as the one in Phnom Penh, it is still an interesting and attractive place.

 - Location: Sihanoukville Independence Park, Ekareach Street, Sihanoukville